They're back! ...Er, somewhat. And they're totally going to save the world! ...Or something.

 In "Books", four out of the five Titans shift into their comic book appearances when they find a comic book.
-Starfire even dons her Stripperific costume seen in the comics.
+Starfire even dons her Stripperific outfit she wore in the comics.

-In "Staring At The Future," Beast Boy and Cyborg go to the future and meet Robin - who isn't just Nightwing but married to Batgirl instead of Starfire.
-In the comics, Starfire and Dick Grayson eventually break up and afterwards Barbara Gordon (the Batgirl who appears in the show) has been his primary love interest before and ever since.
+In "Staring at the Future," Beast Boy and Cyborg go to the future and meet Robin - who isn't just Nightwing but married to Batgirl instead of Starfire.
+In the comics, Starfire and Dick Grayson eventually break up.
+Afterwards, Barbara Gordon (the Batgirl who appears in the show) has been his primary love interest before and ever since.

 Name One: In "Matched", Beast Boy tells Raven to give him one reason they wouldn't work together as a couple.
 She gives him 19.

 Narrative Shapeshifting: Robin mimics other characters when he does impressions of them.
 He had a conversation with himself while impersonating Batman, and in "Uncle Jokes", he mimics the other Titans.

 In "Ghost Boy", all the Titans die and are still dead at the end.

 In "Super Robin", all the world's problems are solved, the Titans disband, and the episode ends with them in their old age and Robin dying of a heart attack.